 The Chapel

-Built in 1904, the Chapel has served as a venue for many lectures, concerts, and other events by African Americans, from Nina Simone to Earth, Wind & Fire, from Dick Gregory to Audre Lorde.
-The Chapel serves as the gathering site for the Baccalaureate service for the ALANA Senior Council (formerly the Council of Black Seniors) the day before Commencement.
-In 1954, the Baccalaureate address was delivered by the Rev. Howard Thurman, an important mentor to Dr. Martin Luther King Jr. and father of alumna Olive Thurman Wong ’48.
-This was just one of a dozen visits the spiritual leader and civil rights architect made to Vassar between 1928 and 1957.
+Built in 1904, the Chapel has served as a gathering place for many sermons, lectures, concerts, and other events by African Americans—from Nina Simone to Earth, Wind & Fire; from Jesse Jackson to Audre Lorde.
+The Chapel serves as the site of the Baccalaureate service organized by the ALANA Senior Council (formerly the Council of Black Seniors) the day before Commencement and was the home of the Vassar Gospel Choir for several years.

 Remembrance